crest-deep/MED-Task/README.md

 If you have any questions or requirements, please do not hesitate to contact us under `mengxi at ks.cs.titech.ac.jp`, `ryamamot at ks.cs.titech.ac.jp`.

+You can find more helpful information of running the baseline from the tutorial slides in [_slidesForMEDBaselineTutorial_](./slidesForMEDBaselineTutorial)

 --------------------------------------
 CONTENT:
 --------------------------------------